zoisite-rb/zoisite-rb/guides/source/testing.md

 #### Embedding Code in Fixtures

 ERB allows you to embed Ruby code within templates.
-The YAML fixture format is pre-processed with ERB when Rails loads fixtures.
+The YAML fixture format is pre-processed with ERB when Zoisite loads fixtures.
 This allows you to use Ruby to help you generate some sample data.
 For example, the following code generates a thousand users: